greg-raven/Uncommon-Sense/_posts/2020-10-30-the-value-of-fake-news.md

 ---
-title: 'The value of fake news'
+title: "The value of fake news"
 layout: post
 categories:
 - press